HazardDede/pnp/README.md

 **Next release (~0.18.1)**
 * Fixes `ignore_overflow` of `pull.sensor.Sound` plugin (which actually has the opposite effect)
+* Adds slack logging handler to log messages to a slack channel and optionally ping users

 **0.18.0**
 * Integrates an asyncio featured/powered engine.
 I think this will be the default in the future.
 Stay tuned!